 If you’re confident that your content is great and your offer is really eye-catching, then you CAN get more attention by using the design in the right way.

-How to use design to make people buy
+How to use design to make more sales

-Why are the emotions so important when you want to make more sales?!
+Why are emotions so important when you want to make more sales?!

 Emotion is more effective in advertising than logic.